jschaf/mccc/battle/hammelburg.md

 Baum's attack and by the time the convoy reached Fronhofen, white sheets greeted them, hanging from windows in the early dawn.
 The first road block appeared a few miles later at Lohr.
-While navigating around the overturned truck, a *panzerfaust* destroyed the first vehicle from Task Force Baum.
+While navigating around a overturned truck, a *panzerfaust* destroyed the first vehicle from Task Force Baum.
 The crew of the tank scrambled from the burning hull as the rest of convoy poured fire into the ambush location and continued east. [@BaronBG2009RaidUntold, 116-117]